YanKlInnomme/FoundryVTT-monsterhearts/README.md

 Therefore, you will find a complete character sheet in English, allowing you to use Monsterhearts game mechanics while respecting legal boundaries.
 For detailed information on moves and other specific content, please refer to the rulebook.

 Thank you for your understanding, and enjoy the game!

+## Version 1.1.1
+ * Text corrections for the 'Le rideau tombe' move
+ * Distribution and display according to the language of the PDF sources
+ * Modification of the 'Générateur de groupe' macro to take into account the skins available in the 'Items' tab
+ * Addition of the 'Game aids' compendium including the 'Group generator' macro (English version of the 'Aides de jeu' compendium)

 ## Version 1.0.1
  * Minor corrections (translations and manifest)